 - Night sweats, shaking or chills

-Since elders’ bodies respond differently to infection, it is important to look for different signs and symptoms.
-One tell-tale symptom of UTIs in the elderly is often mistaken for the early stages of dementia or Alzheimer's disease, according to National Institutes of Health (NIH).
-Indicators of infection in seniors include the following:
+Since elders’ bodies respond differently to infection, it is important to look for atypical signs and symptoms.
+A marked change in mental state is one tell-tale symptom of UTIs in the elderly, but it is often mistaken for the early stages of dementia or Alzheimer’s disease, according to the National Institute on Aging (NIA).

 - Confusion or delirium